rchastain/eschecs/README.md

 Thanks to John Bennett and to Norbert Raimund Leisner for the Moustique logo, a picture of the Farman F455 Moustique.

 Thanks to Johann Elsass for his graphical snippets.

-Thank to Fred van Stappen, for his valuable contribution concerning Linux compatibility, sound, bug fixes, and kind support.
+Thank to Fred van Stappen, for his valuable contribution concerning Unix compatibility, sound, bug fixes, and kind support.

 ## V. Author